|Lea Colie Wight's ability to pull subtle but rich color into a

 the creative direction I want for myself and my work.
 That knowledge is a gift,

-and obtain rich hues that are a feast for the eyes.
+and after studying Lea's work you can see how well she sees color and how the rich hues she creates.
+The works are simply a feast for the eyes.
 I have only one thing to

 say to that: Yes, please!